stephengold/Heart/README.md

    + convert mesh triangles to lines
  + JME-oriented math aids:
    + generate pseudo-random quaternions and vectors
+   + interpolate and cardinalize quaternions and vectors
+   + other useful operations on scalars, quaternions, vectors, arrays, and buffers
    + generate 2-D Perlin noise
-   + operations on scalars, arrays, and buffers
  + loaders for `Properties` and `String` assets
  + `ContrastAdjustmentFilter`
  + an `AppState` to manage `ViewPort` updating